maxensas/xiletrade/README.md

 ## Main features provided by Xiletrade :
 * FAST and deeply customisable price check for ALL items in-game by using a small and smooth user interface.
-* BULK item exchange feature to allow fast market checks and allow whisper trades on POE.
+* BULK item exchange feature (all currencies) to allow fast market checks and allow whisper trades on POE.
 * LINKED with poe.ninja (instant pricing), poe.wiki and poeprices to help pricing items and retreive more informations about live market.
 * Features WITHOUT automation : whisper in-game trades from external website / fast TCP logout / Updates / customizables messages, chat commands and more...
 * Useful and customizables shortcuts accessible for everyone.